eliselorraine/recipeProject/README.md

 - Share with friends and family & invite them to edit or add one
 - Make it easy to add a recipe from TikTok and Instagram reels
 - How To section to learn basics, or recipes recommended for beginners
+- Integrate ChatGPT to provde "ingredients I have"